schlatterbeck/pgapy/README.rst

    pgapack documentation.
  - You *can* define additional functions overriding built-in functions of the pgapack library, illustrated by the example of ``print_string``.
-   Note that we do a call to the original print_string method of our PGA superclass.
+Note that we could call the original print_string method of our PGA superclass.
+In the same way you can implement, e.g., your own crossover method.
- - The constructor of the class needs to define the Gene type, in the example we use an integer (type (2), a python expression for the built-in integer datatype).
+ - The constructor of the class needs to define the Gene type, in the examples we use int and bool built-in datatypes.
- - The length of the gene (100 in the example) needs to be given.
+ - The length of the gene needs to be given in the constructor.
- - We want to maximize the numbers returned by our evaluation function, set the parameter ``maximize`` to False if you want to minimize.
+ - We often want to maximize the numbers returned by our evaluation function, set the parameter ``maximize`` to False if you want to minimize.
- - We can define an array of init values each entry containing a sequence with lower and upper bound.
+ - We can define an array of init values, each entry containing a sequence with lower and upper bound.
 The array has to have the length of the gene.
 Note that the upper bound is *included* in the range of possible values (unlike the python range operator but compatible with